How to Make Your Polish American Harvest Festival Authentic

 potatoes and/or buckwheat groats with fried salt-pork nuggets, noodles and cheese, buckwheat pie (especially in eastern Poland), plus brined dill pickles, tomatoes and cucumbers in sour.
 Beer was served to wash

 it all down.
 A kolacz (round yeast-raised cake) or placek (coffee cake) and fresh fruit (cherries, apples, pears, plums) set out in bowls were typical desserts.

 HARVEST FEST ENTERTAINMENT.
 After the meal, the squire dances the first dance with the przodownica, and his wife

-good idea for the folk dancers to circulate among the guests and ask them to dance.
-Perhaps the folk-dance group you invite knows of a genuine Polish folk band—one that features traditional acoustic
+idea for the folk dancers to circulate among the guests and ask them to dance.
+Perhaps the folk-dance group you invite knows of a genuine Polish folk band—one that features traditional acoustic instruments

 HARVEST FAIR.
 Polish American festivities may include a fair at which gardeners and homemakers vie in different

 categories for the best fresh produce, pickles, jams, baked goods, etc. and offer them for sale.
 Stands selling various Polish souvenirs, gift items and delicacies as well as games of chance, amusement-park

 rides and competitions of various kinds (arm-wrestling, tug-o-wars, sacks races, pierogi-eating contests) may add to the general festivities.
 Note: Apart from having your Pol-Am club or parish stage dozynki as a

 separate event, it might also be worth considering setting up a Polish pavilion or booth featuring some or all of the above at a county fair or other event open to the general public.